bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>Q. What is the purpose of cache busting and how can you achieve it?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Browsers have a cache to temporarily store files on websites so they don&apos;t need to be re-downloaded again when switching between pages or reloading the same page.
+<p>Browsers have a cache to temporarily store files on websites so they don&apos;t need
+to be re-downloaded again when switching between pages or reloading the same page.
 The server is set up to send headers that tell the browser to store the file for a given amount of time.
-This greatly increases website speed and preserves bandwidth.
+This greatly increases website speed and preserves bandwidth.</p>

-However, it can cause problems when the website has been changed by developers because the user's cache still references old files.
-This can either leave them with old functionality or break a website if the cached CSS and JavaScript files are referencing elements that no longer exist, have moved or have been renamed.
+<p>However, it can cause problems when the website has been changed by developers because
+the user's cache still references old files.
+This can either leave them with old functionality or break a website if the cached CSS and JavaScript files are referencing elements that no longer exist, have moved or have been renamed.</p>

-**Cache busting** is the process of forcing the browser to download the new files.
-This is done by naming the file something different to the old file.
+<p><b><mark>Cache busting</mark></b> is the process of forcing the browser to download the
+new files.
+This is done by naming the file something different to the old file.</p>

 A common technique to force the browser to re-download the file is to append a query string to the end of the file.